EliottDUHAU/WorstCodeEver_CAPCOD/README.md

 - **Variable Chaos**: Every variable name is a minor variation of a ridiculously long sentence, ensuring maximum confusion.
 - **No Line Breaks**: Logic and functionality are crammed into dense blocks of code.
 - **Randomized Aesthetics**: Button colors and window dimensions change unpredictably, reflecting life's inherent disorder.
+- **Unnecessary Global Variables**: Every single variable is global, because why not?
+- **Nested Conditionals**: Every if statement contains more if statements for no good reason.
+It's like Russian dolls, but with bugs!

 Despite its chaotic nature, the game is fully functional.
 If you win, it’s a triumph over entropy itself.